wp-hotelier/wp-hotelier/README.md

 ### build-server

 Same as the build task plus the possibility to sync your WP installation across multiple devices with Browsersync.
-You need to specify a correct proxy URL in the `.npmrc` file: `HOTELIER_URL`.
+You need to specify a correct proxy URL in the `.npmrc` file: `WPHOTELIER_URL`.

 Run this command in the terminal: